 We’re the experts I guess.
 We left Australia almost 5 years ago and haven’t been back (nor wanted to go back) even once since.
 We’ve visited around 50 countries, several of those 4 or 5 times.
 We’ve been to 5 continents and flipped between the hemispheres.
 We have two boys who became full time travellers at 6 and 8 and are still happy to continue at 11 and 13.
-I am a mum and a travel blogger and my husband is now fully retired from his old job as a chef.
-We’ve done it, we’ve achieved it, we still love it and we have no current plans to settle again.
-My good friend Erin wrote a post today explaining why she quit her full time travel lifestyle and the drawbacks she found with living our way.
+I am a mum and a travel blogger.
+My husband is now fully retired from his old job as a chef.
+We’ve done it, we’ve achieved it, we still love it and we have no current plans to settle down again.
+My good friend Erin wrote a post today explaining why she quit her full time travel lifestyle and the drawbacks she found with being a digital nomad family.
 All her points were good ones, for her, but for us the exact opposite is true.
 So the reality of a nomadic travel lifestyle, our way, the flip side of Erin’s post because I feel it needs to be said.
 I like Erin a lot and I have no beef with her, but her needs and ours are different.
 What I want to say is, it’s not the lifestyle, it’s the individual and how they handle it.

-I have to say that there is no typical day, month or year, everything constantly changes and the lifestyle evolves to suit whatever we feel like doing.
+There is no typical day, month or year, everything constantly changes and the nomadic lifestyle ( digital, if you like) evolves to suit whatever we feel like doing.
 No rules stop us doing exactly what we need to do, when we want to do it.
-We are full time nomadic family travellers, it suits us for now but who knows, maybe next week we’ll have a better idea.
+We are full time nomadic family travellers and have been for 5 years, it suits us for now but who knows, maybe next week we’ll have a better idea.

 Nomadic Family Lifestyle Realities